-The future has arrived and it looks like banking.
-Except of course, that banking doesn’t look like banking anymore.
+The future has arrived and it looks like finance.
+Except of course, that finance doesn’t look like finance anymore.

-We’re going to take you on a whistle-stop tour of three API-driven (Application Programming Interface) ways to integrate banking within your business – and reap its lucrative benefits.
+We’re going to take you on a whistle-stop tour of three API-driven (Application Programming Interface) ways to integrate finance within your business – and reap its lucrative benefits.